Is Marbella Safe? All Your Questions Answered By a Local

 Here are some things to consider before hiking in Marbella:

 ➢ Don’t hike in summer.
-It’s too warm and, therefore, challenging.
-On top of this, there’s always a chance of fire, and there has been an increase in fires in the latest summers.
+It’s too warm and, therefore, it’s challenging.
+In addition, there’s always a chance of fire, and there has been an increase in fires in recent summers.
 If you decide to hike in the summer, go early in the morning and take plenty of water and snacks to keep you hydrated and going.

 ➢ Have a look at the hiking route in advance.
 Is it easy or difficult?
 Is it a relatively flat path or a rocky one?
 My favourite website to check all these things and get useful tips from other travellers is AllTrails, but I also recommend checking out the tourism board website.